firasuke/DOTSLASHLINUX/content/post/2017-09-13-The-Linux-Kernel-Configuration-Guide-Part-13.md

 Choice:     built-in <*>

-Reason:     It's recommended that you include this option in your kernel as it's
+Reason:     It's highly recommended that you include this option in your kernel as it's
             required to read and write on the majority of optical discs and it's recommended as well by the Gentoo Wiki.
 ```